 The Company incurred \$0.6 million of incremental costs in obtaining the Qilu License, which the Company capitalized in other current assets and other assets and amortizes as a component of general and administrative expense commensurate with the recognition of the combined performance obligation.
-The Company recognized less than \$0.1 million and no expense for related amortization for the three months ended March 31, 2023 and 2022, respectively.
+The Company recognized amortization expense of less than \$0.1 million and \$0.1 million for the three and nine months ended September 30, 2023, respectively, and less than \$0.1 million and \$0.3 million for the three and nine months ended September 30, 2022, respectively.